Westlake

 Westlake's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Westlake's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence across all age groups.
-Private health cover is exceptionally high at approximately 59% of the total population (2,670 people), compared to 55.8% in Greater Brisbane.
+Westlake's health outcomes data shows excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.

-The most common conditions are asthma and arthritis, affecting 7.4% and 6.5% respectively, while 72.0% report no medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents have low chronic condition prevalence.
-Westlake has 23.0% of residents aged 65 and over (1,043 people), higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+Approximately 59% of Westlake's total population (2,659 people) has private health cover, which is higher than Greater Brisbane's 55.8%.
+Asthma and arthritis are the most common medical conditions in Westlake, affecting 7.4 and 6.5% of residents respectively.
+A significant 72.0% of residents report being completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Working-age residents show low chronic condition prevalence.
+Westlake has 23.0% of residents aged 65 and over (1,039 people), which is higher than Greater Brisbane's 15.1%.
+Health outcomes among seniors in Westlake are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health